joejag/are-we-really-engineers-slides/notes/overview.md

 ## This is why we are called engineers, and we construct software
  * Two years after the 1968 conf, the Waterfall paper was published, setting our industry on its new path.
+ * Copied from harware.
+Prohibitive to cost late.
  * Heavily influenced from the desire to have a defined process model rather than an emperical one.
 Seen as more like engineering.

 ## Like engineering
  * Like Engineering, they wanted a division of labour.
-Analysts, Designers and Programmres.
+Analysts, Designers and Construction.
  * Expensive people mitigate all the decisions, labourers do the small bits.
  * This idea is pervasive.
 In a lot of place we still work this way, offshoring from a functional spec to devs on mars.
 Artitects doing huge Visio designs that represent nothing like the reality the biz needs
  * Other ideas that came out of this was heavy documentation for handoffs.
 Royce says in his paper that he would fire any PMs without heavily documented processes and systems.